Do Go On - 443 - The Theft of The Scream

 the open slash broken window finally triggered an alarm.

-It was like on a bit of a delay, much like Matt.
+It was on a bit of a delay, much like Matt.

 And police were called to the scene.